RajeevS824/AI-Echo-Your-Smartest-Conversational-Partner/README.md

 Companies receive thousands of user reviews daily, but manually analyzing them is impossible.
 This project solves the challenge by:

-✔ Automatically classifying user sentiment
+✔ Automatically classifying user sentiment<br>
-✔ Identifying common positive & negative themes
+✔ Identifying common positive & negative themes<br>
-✔ Analyzing review patterns over time
+✔ Analyzing review patterns over time<br>
-✔ Understanding user concerns and satisfaction
+✔ Understanding user concerns and satisfaction<br>

 The goal is to improve **customer experience**, **product performance**, and **feature planning**.